ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

         secretName: homelab.cloud-root-ca-tls
     ~~~

     This is a different cluster wide issuer that uses the root CA's `homelab.cloud-root-ca-tls` secret to issue and sign other certificates.
-In particular, you will use this issuer only to issue intermediate CA certificates.
+In particular, you will use this issuer only to issue certificates for intermediate CAs like the one you will declare next.

+### Intermediate CA

+Prepare here the intermediate CA that will certify the apps or services you deploy in your cluster:

+1. Create the following empty YAML files in the `resources` directory:

+    ~~~sh
+    $ touch $HOME/k8sprjs/cert-manager/certificates/resources/{homelab.cloud-intm-ca01-tls.certificate,homelab.cloud-intm-ca01-issuer.cluster-issuer}.cert-manager.yaml
+    ~~~

-6. Declare a certificate for an intermediate CA in the `resources/homelab.cloud-intm-ca01-tls.certificate.cert-manager.yaml`:
+2. Declare a certificate for an intermediate CA in the `homelab.cloud-intm-ca01-tls.certificate.cert-manager.yaml`:

     ~~~yaml
     # Certificate for intermediate CA 01